iov-one/docs/docs/weave-tutorial/03-codec.md

 }
 ```

 The only problem is that the generated code is ugly to some people’s eyes.
-This lies in the fact that there is no clean way to express sum types in golang, and you have to force an interface with private methods in order to close the set of possible types.
-Although some people have been so revolted by this code that they prefered to [write their own serialization library](https://github.com/tendermint/go-amino "go-amino"), I would suggest just taking the breath and getting to know it.
+This lies in the fact that there is no clean way to express sum types in golang, and you have to force an interface with private methods to close the set of possible types.
+Although some people have been so revolted by this code that they preferred to [write their own serialization library](https://github.com/tendermint/go-amino "go-amino"), I would suggest just taking the breath and getting to know it.
 Here are the relevant pieces:

 ```go
 type Tx struct {